portlandcodeschool/jsi/_posts/00-01-03-modules.md

 npm install --save commander
 {% endhighlight %}

 You'll note that in your project directory you have a folder called `node_modules` as well as a file called `package.json`. `npm` is using these to manage the modules you're working with.
 The `--save` option indicated that you wanted to save `commander` as an entry in your `package.json` file.
 Using the `package.json` file, `npm` can easily re-create the list of packages you've installed on other machines with a simple `npm install`.
 This makes collaboration (and deployment) much easier.

-Now let's update our weather app to use Commander.js instead of the custom code that we wrote.
+Now let's update our weather program to use Commander.js instead of the custom code that we wrote.

 <aside>
-**Red Flag: Code Duplication**
+<h4>Red Flag: Code Duplication</h4>

 We've duplicated the version number now in both the npm information as well as in the `weather.js` file.
 Duplication leads to problems down the line as you'll likely forget to make changes to every place that uses that duplicate piece of information.
 We'll later learn how we can avoid this duplication.
 </aside>

 ## Projects

 These projects are intentionally vague.
-You'll have to discuss how the user will interact with your app and arguments they will pass to your app to make it do what they want.
+You'll have to discuss how the user will interact with your program and arguments they will pass to your program to make it do what they want.
 Don't forget to continue to use TDD.
 Also, you should set up a repository on GitHub for this small project to allow easy collaboration while pair programming.

 - Write a calculator
-- Write an app where the user needs to find his/her way through a maze
+- Write a program where the player needs to find their way through a maze
 - **Advanced:** Write your own version of the `which` command.
 This challenge will require you to learn a little about how Unix indicates that files are _executable_ as well as _environment variables_ and what the _user's path_ means.
-Read `man which` for details on how this program works, and please indicate that you're trying to tackle this problem so we can chat about a few things first.
+Read `man which` for details on how this program works.

 [jsdoc]: http://usejsdoc.org
 [mdn-typeof]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof